What is financial aid?

 When do I receive my $500.00 for my HOPE GED® Voucher?

 You must be enrolled in an eligible program of study to receive the proceeds from the HOPE GED® Voucher.
 HOPE GED® Vouchers will be processed beginning the second week of the term.
 Funds remaining after tuition and fees are covered will be issued according to the student’s preferred selection via their HigherOne account.
-Please see our Refunds webpage for more information.
+Please see our Refunds page for more information.

 Do I have to apply for Financial Aid to use my HOPE GED® Voucher?